gvwilson/thirdbit/src/fiction/iffy/index.md

 but Iffy imagined that if it could have whined it would have.
 "They'll be aright,"
-she told it as she took her seat on the dolly, wishing she believed her own words.
+she told it as she took her seat on the dolly, wishing she believed her own words and wondering how much of the Shepherds was now in the guard robots, and how much of their programming was in the Shepherds.

 The first explosion echoed through the tunnel a few moments later.
 "Full speed!"